-This unit is a practical exploration of the body and voice in contemporary performance.
-Students will engage with foundational methods of working with voice and body, and will learn safe working practices for vocal and physical work.
-Students will investigate the potential of body and voice in a range of performance spaces and situations.
-The unit will culminate in the creation of collaborative site-specific works, which showcase the embodied knowledges developed over the semester.
+This unit is a practical exploration of contemporary performance methods, with a focus on developing physical and vocal skills, the ability to interpret a text for performance, and autonomous rehearsal practice.
+You will learn safe working practices for vocal and physical work.
+You will investigate the potential of body and voice in a range of performance spaces and situations.
+The unit will culminate in the creation of collaborative performances, which present the embodied knowledges developed over the semester.

 |Unit name||Performance Skills 1|

 |Available as an elective?||Yes|